-Medica will cover health services and supplies as described in this Policy only when care is received from the following:

-- 1. A network provider; - 2.
-A non-network provider to whom you have been specifically directed by a network provider and are authorized by Medica; and - 3.
-A non-network provider when no in-network care is available within your service or network access area and are authorized by Medica.
+Medica will cover health services and supplies as described in this Policy for Tier 1 - Preferred benefits only if they are provided by Tier 1 - Preferred network providers or received from a non-network provider when Medica authorizes that care because innetwork care is not available within your service or network access area.
 If there is no network provider and no non-network provider available within your service or network access area, Medica may require you to see a provider that we have negotiated a reduced fee with if that provider is closer to your residence than a requested non-network provider.